 - 10 ounces evaporated milk

-- 1 packet Hidden Valley Ranch seasoning (dried seasoning in a packet, not prepared ranch dressing)
+- 1 packet Hidden Valley Ranch seasoning mix (dried seasoning in a packet, see notes for making your own)

 - 2 tsp Better than Bouillon chicken seasoning (can substitute with 1 cube chicken bouillon)

 - 4 ounces cream cheese room temperature